SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_Fourier_processing.rst

 Fourier processing
 ******************

-Imaging functionality is in the module :py:mod:`arl.imaging.base` .
-Graphs providing processing using these functions are in the module :py:mod:`arl.graphs.graphs` .
+Imaging functionality is in the module :py:mod:`arl.imaging.base`.

 There are many algorithms for imaging, using different approaches to correct for various effects: